Word processor: Electromechanical and electronic word processing

 By the late 1960s, IBM had developed the IBM MT/ST (Magnetic Tape/Selectric Typewriter).
-This was a model of the IBM Selectric typewriter from the earlier part of this decade, but it came built into its own desk, integrated with magnetic tape recording and playback facilities along with controls and a bank of electrical relays.
+It was a model of the IBM Selectric typewriter from earlier in 1961, but it came built into its own desk, integrated with magnetic tape recording and playback facilities along with controls and a bank of electrical relays.
 The MT/ST automated word wrap, but it had no screen.
 This device allowed a user to rewrite text that had been written on another tape, and it also allowed limited collaboration in the sense that a user could send the tape to another person to let them edit the document or make a copy.
 It was a revolution for the word processing industry.
 In 1969, the tapes were replaced by magnetic cards.
 These memory cards were inserted into an extra device that accompanied the MT/ST, able to read and record users' work.

-In the early 1970s, word processing began to slowly shift from glorified typewriters augmented with electronic features to become fully computer-based (although only with single-purpose hardware) with the development of several innovations.
+Throughout the 1960s and 70s, word processing began to slowly shift from glorified typewriters augmented with electronic features to become fully computer-based (although only with single-purpose hardware) with the development of several innovations.
 Just before the arrival of the personal computer (PC), IBM developed the floppy disk.
-In the early 1970s, the first word-processing systems appeared which allowed display and editing of documents on CRT screens.
+In the 1970s, the first proper word-processing systems appeared, which allowed display and editing of documents on CRT screens.

 During this era, these early stand-alone word processing systems were designed, built, and marketed by several pioneering companies.
 Linolex Systems was founded in 1970 by James Lincoln and Robert Oleksiak.
 Linolex based its technology on microprocessors, floppy drives and software.
 It was a computer-based system for application in the word processing businesses and it sold systems through its own sales force.
 With a base of installed systems in over 500 sites, Linolex Systems sold 3 million units in 1975 — a year before the Apple computer was released.